 NAELA currently has members across the United States, Canada, Australia, and the United Kingdom.
 For more information, visit NAELA.org

-*Press Release by National Academy of Elder Law Attorneys (NAELA): Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (National Academy of Elder Law Attorneys (NAELA)).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.